Biden ‘does not agree with’ expanding US Supreme Court

 But she said the president likely will not support progressive demands to expand the number of justices on the nation’s high court, which advocates have argued will combat antidemocratic efforts among the court’s conservative majority, including stripping away the constitutonal right to abortion against overwhelming public support to preserve Roe.

+“With each move, the court shows why it’s important to restore America’s faith in an independent judiciary committed to the rule of law,” she wrote.
+“To do that, I believe it’s time for Congress to yet again use its constitutional authority to expand the number of justices on the Supreme Court.
+I don’t come to this conclusion lightly or because I disagree with a particular decision; I come to this conclusion because I believe the current court threatens the democratic foundations of our nation.”

+Meanwhile, a bipartisan panel convened under a “Presidential Commission on the Supreme Court of the United States” appeared to agree that term limits could be implemented.

-She said the White House has “concerns” about apparent threats from Supreme Court justices curtailing or revoking other constitutional rights, including a concurring opinion from Justice Clarence Thomas suggesting that the court revisit key civil rights decisions on marriage equality, gay sex and contraception.
+Ms Jean-Pierre said the White House has “concerns” about apparent threats from Supreme Court justices curtailing or revoking other constitutional rights, including a concurring opinion from Justice Clarence Thomas suggesting that the court should revisit key civil rights decisions on marriage equality, gay sex and contraception.

 “Make no mistake, congressional Republicans have made it clear – Republican leaders, national Republican leaders have made it clear.
 They’re going to go after women’s reproductive healthcare across the country and beyond,” she said.
 “We’re going to continue to stand up, we’re going to continue tofight against that, we’re going to continue to tell people to use their voice ...
 The way we get to a solution here, to really resolving this, is to get Congress to act.”